2 Miami-Dade high school students severely beaten on campus

-Bella Perdomo, 15, and James Critz, 16, -- who are students at the magnet school, Mast at Florida International University Biscayne Bay Campus -- were collecting samples for a science project near the school when the man approached them.
+Bela Perdomo, 15, and James Critz, 16, who are students at the Marine Academy of Science and Technology at Florida International University Biscayne Bay Campus, were collecting samples for a science project near the school when the man approached them.

-"About three to five minutes later, he was on top of them bashing the guy with a large club," said Elizabeth Perdomo, Bella's mother.
+"About three to five minutes later, he was on top of them bashing the guy with a large club," Elizabeth Perdomo, Bela's mother, told Local 10 News.

 "The motive was probably sexually oriented," Perdomo said.